abinthomasonline/repo2txt/README.md

 This tool runs entirely in the browser, ensuring data security without server-side processing.

+## To do

+- Filter files by extension
+- Download zip of selected files
+- Support for local directories

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.